 Creating straightforward, easy-to-complete forms is key to a successful conversion rate optimization (CRO) strategy, and form submissions are usually the final hurdle in the conversion process.

 It’s easy to overlook the value of a well-designed form.
-It’s not nearly as exciting as choosing bold imagery or writing persuasive copy—but it’s just as important, if not more so.
+It’s not nearly as exciting as choosing bold imagery or writing persuasive copy, but it’s just as important to the user experience.

-If a visitor gets all the way to the form and starts to fill it out, it means you’ve already sold them on the idea of converting.
-You’ve successfully countered their objections, and they’re willing to give you their personal information.
+If a visitor starts to fill out your form, you’ve already sold them on the idea of converting—you’ve successfully countered their objections, and they’re willing to give you their personal information.
 Having to enter their data (name, email address, phone number, credit card info, etc.) requires trust and effort though, so if the form isn’t straightforward and easy to fill out, your visitor might move on to the next website.

-There are some general principles for creating good forms, and plenty of form builders that will help you build an effective sign-up form.
+There are some general principles for form design, and plenty of form builders that will help you build an effective sign-up form.
 Here are a few tips for building a form that converts:

-You’ll find all these concepts in articles about best practices for web forms, but understand that these are only guidelines.
+You can find the above concepts in articles about best practices for web form optimization, but understand that these are only guidelines.
 If you follow other people’s ideas about how a form should look without testing them, you might fall victim to something we call death by best practices.

-Death by best practices occurs when companies get lazy and follow design advice based on what works for other companies.
+Death by best practices occurs when companies follow design advice based on what works for other companies.
 Sure, those companies know what works for their customers and their market, but your customers and your market might want something else entirely.